-If you have not already done so, please register your copy of the Vectorworks software with Nemetschek Vectorworks at http://register.nemetschek.net.
+If you have not already done so, please register your copy of the Vectorworks software with Vectorworks at vectorworks.net.

 If you would like to receive automatic notification of Vectorworks software updates, you can select to automatically check for updates on a weekly or monthly basis from the Session tab of Vectorworks preferences.